bitbanshee/fungo/README.md

 Go library that implements some constructs from functional programing paradigm

-⚠️ ffs don't use this, it's just a test
+⚠️ ffs don't use this, it's just a testteste para a onca